suf102/Data-and-Machine-Learning-Portfolio/README.md

 ## [Excise rates and RTD Consumption](https://github.com/suf102/Data-and-Machine-Learning-Portfolio/tree/master/Projects/RTD_Consumption)

-In this project I focus on trying to determine if the excise rate on Ready to Drink Alcoholic beverages has an impact on the rate of consumption.
+In this project I focus on trying to determine if the excise rate on Ready to Drink Alcoholic beverages in Australia has an impact on the rate of consumption.
 I have included a short writeup pdf that summarizes my findings that increases that are not indexed to inflation have a impact, but increases that are indexed to inflation have little impact.

 ## [Credit Card Fraud](https://github.com/suf102/Data-and-Machine-Learning-Portfolio/tree/master/Projects/Credit_Card_Fraud_detection)